StevenBlack/intl/readme.md

 the layout of addresses, and how closely other elements may be placed to address information.

-Don't assume things will line-up\!
+Don't assume things will line-up!

 Business law differs significantly from country to country, and this can affect forms design.
 Germany (in particular) requires a lot of